Nikola Jokic carries short-handed Nuggets past Jazz 106-100 - WHIZ News

 A 17-point Denver lead was whittled to three before Jokic took over.
 The big man who just made his second All-Star team hit a pair of free throws, a long jumper and a floater to restore some breathing room.

+“To me, this might be our best win of the year,” Malone said.

-Jordan Clarkson had 37 points for the Jazz on a night when leading scorer Donovan Mitchell was held to four on 1-for-12 shooting.
-He didn’t score his first basket until there was 4:05 left in the game.
+Jordan Clarkson scored 24 of his 37 points in the fourth quarter for the Jazz on a night when leading scorer Donovan Mitchell was held to four on 1-for-12 shooting.
+He didn’t get his first basket until there was 4:05 left.
 Mitchell was selected to his first All-Star Game earlier in the evening.

 This marked the first of four meetings between the Northwest Division rivals.
 The Nuggets (33-15) moved a game clear of the Jazz (32-16).